A peek at Medallia Inc. (MDLA): Who has invested in It?

 Medallia Inc. (MDLA) Insider Activity

-A total of 88 insider transactions have happened at Medallia Inc. (MDLA) in the last six months, with sales accounting for 65 and purchases happening 23 times.
-The most recent transaction is an insider sale by Oulman Roxanne, the company’s CFO and EVP.
-SEC filings show that Oulman Roxanne sold 12,609 shares of the company’s common stock on Mar 15 at a price of $29.68 per share for a total of $0.37 million.
-Following the sale, the insider now owns 0.44 million shares.
+A total of 109 insider transactions have happened at Medallia Inc. (MDLA) in the last six months, with sales accounting for 89 and purchases happening 20 times.
+The most recent transaction is an insider sale by Stretch Leslie, the company’s President & CEO.
+SEC filings show that Stretch Leslie sold 129,278 shares of the company’s common stock on Mar 24 at a price of $27.34 per share for a total of $3.53 million.
+Following the sale, the insider now owns 1.04 million shares.

-Medallia Inc. disclosed in a document filed with the SEC on Mar 15 that Ottosson Mikael J (Chief Technology Officer & EVP) sold a total of 9,459 shares of the company’s common stock.
-The trade occurred on Mar 15 and was made at $29.67 per share for $0.28 million.
-Following the transaction, the insider now directly holds 79624.0 shares of the MDLA stock.
+Medallia Inc. disclosed in a document filed with the SEC on Mar 23 that Stretch Leslie (President & CEO) sold a total of 56,091 shares of the company’s common stock.
+The trade occurred on Mar 23 and was made at $29.00 per share for $1.63 million.
+Following the transaction, the insider now directly holds 1.07 million shares of the MDLA stock.